About Kemp Guitars

 "It all started at the age of 16 when I bought my first electric guitar, a second-hand Columbus Super-strat (Soloist™ copy).
 It was the first time I had really picked up a guitar and although I dedicated a lot of my time learning to play, I spent as much time looking at ways to make this guitar look and sound better.

 "Within a few months of owning the Columbus, I had stripped its original finish and fashioned a makeshift tremolo arm from a junior hacksaw frame.
 Around that same time, I met a guy living down the road from me who had some tired, old 1970s Japanese-made guitars that he wanted to get back into full working order, so I offered to help him fix those up.

 "It all kicked off from there and within three years, having taken the Columbus apart countless times, I was buying cheap, damaged and neglected guitars to repair or rebuild before selling them to local guitarists for a profit.

 "Fifteen years later, completely self-taught and driven by passion, I quit my full-time job to set-up my own business, Serpentine Guitars, now trading as Kemp Guitars, making and repairing guitars."

-Since then, I have taken custom orders from all over the world and seen a consistent rise in demand for my instruments.
-In 2014, the increasing workload forced me to move to new, larger premises in South West England and upgrade much of my arsenal of tools and machinery.
+In 2014, a consistent rise in demand for my instruments and the increasing workload forced me to move to new, larger premises and upgrade much of my arsenal of tools and machinery.

 The increasing numbers of custom orders, saw the business grow even more throughout 2015.
 Working alone and taking on so many new orders, I started to outsource some of the specialist work involved in making my guitars, including custom inlay work.